Pecan Weevil Alert - August 2014

-Nuts are at risk of infestation by adult weevils emerging from soil cells at and after pecan nuts reach the gel stage until harvest (see Pecan Weevil Management publications and consult with your local expert for details).
+Nuts are at risk of infestation by adult weevils emerging from soil cells at and after pecan nuts reach the gel stage until harvest.

 The "normal" time for pecan weevil emergence from the soil in Texas is August 10 to September 20, with the highest risk period occurring from Aug.
 20 to Sept.
 10 (peak emergence is typically Sept.
 1; consult with your local expert for details in your area).
 However, drought-hardened clay soils may prevent many weevils from emerging at this time, although a few will come out through soil cracks or root channels.
 These drought-delayed weevils will emerge en masse within 4-5 days when hardened soils are loosened by rain or irrigation to a depth of approximately 6 inches or more.

 How can one check whether or not the soil hardness in their orchard/grove will result in drought-delayed emergence of pecan weevil?

 The pecan weevil is drought-delayed when the soil column above the soil cell is harder than approximately 60 kilogram/cm2 in mechanical impedance.
 This is simple to test as shown in the illustration where metric units have been converted to the more familiar avoirdupois system of measurement (i.e., 60 kg = 132 lbs and 1 cm = 1/2-inch).